vnoelifant/tjbot-caring/README.md

         * Test code with Watson Assistant

       * **2/19/19**
-        * Created very basic first dialogue flow as shown below:
+        * Created very basic first dialogue flow as shown below (Testing IN WORK):
         ![](screenshots/dialogue_test_1.png)
         * Began to add in the node.js code to interface with Watson services (IN WORK)